curateteaching/digitalpedagogy/keywords/sound.md

 Open Sound New Orleans is a large-scale community sound mapping project that encourages New Orleanians to capture the sounds of their lives and neighborhoods.
 Contributors upload digital sound files to the project website, which then become part of a map of the rich sonic culture of New Orleans.
 Because contributors tag their sonic information, it is easy for users to search for specific sounds, themes, or locations.
 This project is unique because, unlike most sound mapping initiatives, it provides dispatches throughout the city that offer free training and recording equipment to interested individuals.
 Regardless of their economic or educational status, it is possible for all community members to participate in the project.
 In addition to being an effective model for similar community projects, Open Sound New Orleans is a wonderful teaching resource for discussing the ways that sound is used to represent particular geographies and cultural experiences.
 For example, when I included this project in one of my multimedia authoring courses, students discussed which neighborhoods they thought were “safe” or “dangerous” based on the sounds alone.
 This exercise initiated a conversation about the racial and cultural assumptions that are attached to sound.
 I also use Open Sound New Orleans (along with the “London Sound Survey” and the “Western Soundscapes Archive,” among others) to introduce collaborative sound mapping assignments.
 Open source digital mapping platforms like “SoundCities” now make it easy for students to produce their own soundscape projects, which can be used in a variety of ways in the classroom.

-### “Speaking Back to Our Spaces: The Rhetoric of Social Soundscaping”
+### "Speaking Back to Our Spaces: The Rhetoric of Social Soundscaping"

 * Source URL: <http://harlotofthearts.org/index.php/harlot/article/view/150/122>
 * Creators: Kati Fargo Ahern (Long Island University) and Jordan Frith (University of North Texas)